 What is the uterus?

-First, let's have a little refreshing in the memoryknowledge of what the uterus is.
-Doctors call the womb a hollow muscular organ of the female reproductive system.
-Uterus is a unique organ of its kind - it is the fetus that develops in it, because of which the size of the uterus during pregnancy increases tens of times, returning after birth to its original position.
+First, let's refresh our memory a littleknowledge of what the uterus is.
+Doctors call the uterus a hollow muscular organ of the female reproductive system.
+The uterus is a unique organ of its kind - it is in it that the fetus develops, which is why the size of the uterus increases dozens of times during pregnancy, returning to its original position after childbirth.
 The uterus consists of two main parts - the body of the uterus itself, which is located in the small pelvis, and the cervix.
-The body and cervix of the uterus are divided among themselves by an intermediate tissue, which is called the isthmus.
-Uterus is pear-shaped, located neck down.
-And the highest point of the uterus is called the bottom of the uterus.
+The body and cervix are separated from each other by intermediate tissue, which is called the isthmus.
+The uterus has a pear-shaped form, located with the cervix down.
+And the highest point of the uterus is usually called the fundus of the uterus.
 The walls of the uterus themselves consist of three different layers:

 • The outer layer of the uterus is the perimeter, which is also called the serosa.